EyePreserve: Identity-Preserving Iris Synthesis: Experiments and Results

 The goal of this third experimental scenario is to check whether there is a significant impact on the iris recognition performance when there is little or no change in pupil size.
-For this purpose we consider three subsets that have never been seen during the EyePreserve training: (a) the subset of the HSW set with $\Delta < 0.1$, (b) Q-FIRE and (c) CIL.
-While Q-FIRE and CIL datasets contain images with varying pupil sizes, the possible number of pairs with $\Delta>0.2$ would not secure statistically significant evaluations.
-Hence we consider the Q-FIRE and CIL datasets entirely for this scenario evaluation.
+For this purpose, we consider three subsets: (a) the subset of the HWS set with $\Delta\leq0.1$, (b) the Q-FIRE dataset, and (c) the CIL dataset.
+While Q-FIRE and CIL datasets contain images with varying pupil sizes, the possible number of pairs with $\Delta\ge0.2$ would not secure statistically significant evaluations.

-According to the results in Tables~\ref{tab:combineddelta-d01} and ~\ref{tab:combineddeltaqfirecil}, the differences in iris recognition performance when a linear model and the EyePreserve model are applied are not statistically significant.
-A lower performance decrease observed for our model in case of the HDBIF matcher, and larged observed for the DGR matcher, could most likely be due to ``hallucinated'' textures when the target mask is larger (has more eyelid opening) than the input image.
-The DGR matcher is not using the masking mechanism proposed by Daugman, while the HDBIF matcher does, and hence discards any ``dreamed-up'' textures during comparisons appropriately.
+\siamul{According to the results in Table~\ref{tab:allresults}, the differences in iris recognition performance when a linear model and the {\it EyePreserve} model are applied are not statistically significant when the pupil difference is low.
+However, in most cases, the {\it EyePreserve} model seems to improve inter-class separability as observed from the higher decidability scores ($d'$).
+We hypothesize that this improvement is primarily caused by the elimination of pupil-size variation during the comparison process.
+By deforming both irises to a consistent pupil state (either through dilation or constriction as illustrated in Fig.~\ref{fig:dilate_constrict_comp}), {\it EyePreserve} mitigates the geometric noise associated with varying pupil sizes.

-The experiments and results in this subsection confirm that our goal of making the cost of propagating an iris image through EyePreserve -- in a situation where there is no significant iris texture deformation that the model can ``fix'' -- negligible was achieved.
+The experiments and results in this subsection confirm that the cost of propagating an iris image through the {\it EyePreserve} model, in a situation where there is no significant iris texture deformation needed, is negligible.
+This allows us to conclude that this nonlinear model improves iris recognition when the pupil size difference is large, and does not hurt the performance when there is no need for pupil size alignment.}